 host: to search for hostnames.

 The search function uses a client index so can quickly identify clients by hostname in the GUI.
 More complex search requirements should be done in a notebook using full VQL syntax.

 The results from the search are shown as a table.

 The table contains five columns:

 The online state of the host is shown as a color icon.
-A green dot indicated that the host is currently connected to the server, a yellow icon indicates the host is not currently connected but was connected less than 24 hours ago.
+A green dot indicated that the host is currently connected to the server, a yellow icon indicates the host is not currently connected but was connected between 15 minutes and 24 hours ago.
 A red icon indicates that the host has not been seen for 24 hours or more.